-This delicious vegan chocolate mousse is made with dates and coconut cream for a wonderfully rich and smooth mousse.
-Super easy with only 3 ingredients!
+This vegan chocolate mousse is made with dates, cocoa powder and coconut cream for a smooth, rich, decadent mousse that is so easy to make.

 This 3-ingredient vegan chocolate mousse is simply fabulous.

 It’s smooth and chocolatey and sweetened with dates so you can even call it healthy chocolate mousse.
 And there’s no avocado or aquafaba anywhere to be seen.